weifengliu-ssslab/Benchmark_SpTRSV_using_CSC/README.md

 2. Run ``make``,
 3. Run ``./sptrsv example.mtx``.

-- Tested environments
+- Tested environments (Note that an OpenCL 2.0 device is required for running the code)

 1. AMD Radeon Fury X GPU in a host with AMD APP SDK 2.9.1 and Ubuntu 15.04 64-bit Linux installed.
 2. AMD Radeon 290X GPU in a host with AMD APP SDK 2.9.1 and Ubuntu 15.04 64-bit Linux installed.

-Note that an OpenCL 2.0 device is required for running the code.

 - Data type